tucpy/tucpy.github.io/aboutme.md

 ### Short Bio

 Hey, thank you for visiting my site.
 My name is Tu Le.
-I am microbiologist trying to navigate my ways through the microbe universe.
+I am a microbiologist trying to navigate my ways through the invisible microbial universe.

 ### my history